Menu

 • Record ideas, observations and insights

-• Record initial ideas in a ‘thought shower’ format incorporating reference to the 4 titles on the objective table
+• Record initial ideas in a ‘thought shower’ format

-• Record through sustained observational drawing
+• Record through annotation, drawing for intention and photography.

 • Complete a final outcome